 The Interview Committee will receive presentations from the top five-ranked firms.
 The results of the Interview Committee rankings will be submitted to the School Board with a recommendation for contract award to one or more firms.
 The number of firms recommended for continuing service contracts will be based on the anticipated workload within the contract period as estimated by the Director of Construction.
 Since the District's general intent is to select more than one firm, work will be assigned among the selected firms by utilizing a rotational methodology.
 The final rankings approved by the School Board will be based on scores assigned during the interview phase of the selection process.
 The firm ranked number one (highest score) will be offered the first project.
 The remaining selected firms will be offered subsequent projects according to their final rankings.
 If a firm does not accept an offered project, that still will be counted as a project for the purpose of offering the firm future projects, and the firm will rotate to the bottom of the list.
 The assignment of work will be contingent upon acceptable fee negotiation.

-In the event of a tie score by the Short-List or the Interview Committee, the Contract Administrator will ask committee members to re-evaluate their scores in an effort to eliminate the tie.
+In the event of a tie score by the Short-List or the Interview Committee, the Contract Administrator will use the following criteria to determine the order of award/ranking.